davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 @Glazner1991; @Ducea2015], and the Franciscan complex, the crustal-level accretionary complex of this subduction zone.
-The Franciscan includes tectonic slivers of Farallon plate oceanic basement and pelagic sediment, as well as upper plate siliciclastic sediments derived from the magmatic arc [@Cowan1978; @Murchey1984; @Sliter1984; @Blake1988;
+The Franciscan includes tectonic slivers of Farallon plate oceanic basement and pelagic sedimentary rocks, as well as upper plate siliciclastic rocks derived from the magmatic arc [@Cowan1978; @Murchey1984; @Sliter1984; @Blake1988;
 @Chapman2016; @Chapman2016a].
 The crystalline basement blocks of the "Salinian terrane", or "Salinia" [@Page1981], have recently been